the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

 The reducer's current state, action, and returned state (inferred) are type safe now.
 For example, if you would dispatch an action to the reducer with an action type that's not defined, you would get an error from TypeScript.
 Or if you would pass something else than a story to the action which removes a story, you would get a type error as well.

-Let's shift our focus to the SearchForm component, which has callback handlers with events:
+Now let's shift our focus to the SearchForm component, which has callback handlers with events:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~